wp-plugins/catwalker/readme.txt

 If you are using the custom Attributes taxonomy, you may want to include a list of Attributes assigned to a given post or page at the end of that post or page.
 Many themes offer similar lists of tags and categories, but because these lists are typically theme-specific, it is not possible to provide a theme-generic solution.
 On the other hand, you can improve your chances by setting a CSS class for the attributes listing so that it will be styled similarly to the category listing in your theme.
 You can set both of these options on the Settings > Writing page in the CatWalker Options settings.

+= Related Posts Listing =

+You can automatically add a list of related posts or pages to the end of every post or page by checking the appropriate box on the Settings > Writing page.
+You can designate specific categories or attributes to be included, you can specify categories or attributes whose child-terms will be included, or you can leave those inputs blank to list related posts for all terms.
+This function will operate only on your CatWalker default taxonomy.

 == Installation ==

 To install this plugin manually: